Index

 Enter your e-mail address and click the Send button.
 You will be taken to the Enter One-Time Password (OTP) screen.

-2.2.4 Enter One-time Password
+2.2.4 Enter One-Time Password

 After successfully passing authentication procedures for institutions that requires two-factor authentication, you will be sent an email containing the one-time password to the registered email address.
 If authentication is successful after entering the one-time password, the Dashboard (TOP) screen will appear.